Underdetermination in Classic and Modern Tests of General Relativity

-Given that this first move does not seem promising, we are left with (at least) four distinct approaches to dealing with cases of strong underdetermination between empirically equivalent yet distinct theories: roughly following the terminology of \textcite{LeBihan2018-LEBDAO}, we call these the `common core', `overarching theory', `discrimination' and `conventionalist' approaches; here, we discuss each in turn in the context of the geometric trinity.\footnote{\textcite{LeBihan2018-LEBDAO} call their fourth class of response `pluralism'; we'll replace this with `conventionalism' (in the sense of \textcite{DurrRead}), since the latter is a little more precisely-defined, which will suit our purposes.}
+Granting, then, that this first move (i.e.,~that of insisting upon interpretative equivalence) can be called into question, we are left with (at least) four distinct approaches to dealing with cases of strong underdetermination between empirically equivalent yet distinct theories: roughly following the terminology of \textcite{LeBihan2018-LEBDAO}, we call these the `common core', `overarching theory', `discrimination' and `conventionalist' approaches; here, we discuss each in turn in the context of the geometric trinity.\footnote{\textcite{LeBihan2018-LEBDAO} call their fourth class of response `pluralism'; we'll replace this with `conventionalism' (in the sense of \textcite{DurrRead}), since the latter is a little more precisely-defined, which will suit our purposes.}

-\subsection{Common core}
+\subsection{Common Core}

 The common core approach advocates moving to a new interpretive framework that allows one to break the underdetermination.
-This would involve isolating the `common core' that is shared between GR, TEGR, and STGR, and then interpreting this shared common core as a distinct, ontologically viable theory of its own.
+This would involve isolating the `common core' that is shared between GR, TEGR, and STEGR, and then interpreting this shared common core as a distinct, ontologically viable theory of its own.

-To see how this might work, it is helpful to recall a previous example of underdetermination and the successful application of this approach.
-Recall the famous example of empirically equivalent Newtonian models of the universe which differ by a kinematic shift.
+To see how this might work, it might be helpful to recall a previous example of underdetermination and a successful application of this approach.
+Consider the well-known example of empirically equivalent Newtonian models of the universe which differ by a kinematic shift.
 Here, one can isolate the shared common core between the Newtonian models, while purging what is not shared between them (i.e.,~trans-temporal identities of spacetime points \emph{qua} spatial points), in order to arrive at the by-now standard Newtonian mechanics set in Galilean spacetime.
 Furthermore, the remaining structure can be readily interpreted as a Galilean spacetime rather than a traditional Newtonian spacetime.
-This provides a clear `common core' interpretation of the two models (one at rest and one with a constant velocity) whereby they completely agree about the structure they attribute to the world (on this, see \parencite{Butterfield}).
+This provides a clear `common core' interpretation of the two models (one at rest and one with a constant velocity) whereby they completely agree about the structure they attribute to the world (on this, see \textcite{Butterfield}).